 He spends more time on the oars than anyone else here, often doing 45 drifts in January alone; the result of doing two-a-days when the demand for drift boats is greatest.
 He also has a great understanding of hatch based fishing, with his favourite style being fishing to large, sighted brown trout, with dry flies.

 Antony takes close-up photos of rising trout in his spare time.
 You can often find him hanging from a tree with a telephoto lens in his hands.
-Nearly all of the photos you see on this blog are his.
+Nearly all of the photos you see on this website are his.

 Bo Nikolic 50 years old

 PH: 0400 203 070

 Bo is a character, and it would be fair to say that everyone who meets him, remembers him.
 He has traveled extensively, and he has led a very ‘interesting’ life to date.
 Nothing about Bo is what you would call ‘normal’ or ‘average’.

 Bo excels at teaching casting, and his ability to identify faults and then correct them; is second to none.
 He is a fabulous instructor, equally adept at instructing beginners or teaching the finer points of fly fishing to the more experienced.